watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 * Service Segment, SR-Aware Service, SR-Unaware Service, End.AS, End.AD and End.AM defined in {{!I-D.draft-ietf-spring-sr-service-programming}}.
 * Headend, Color, and Endpoint defined in {{!RFC9256}}.
 * Quality of Service (QoS), Service Level Agreement (SLA), and Service Level Objective (SLO) defined in {{!RFC9522}}.
-* Forwarding Plane, Control Plane, Management Plane, Application Plane, Northbound Interface, Southbound Interface defined in {{!RFC7426}}.
+* Forwarding Plane, Control Plane, Management Plane, Application Plane defined in {{!RFC7426}}.
 * Path Computation Client (PCC), Path Computation Element (PCE), and Traffic Engineering Database (TED) defined in {{!RFC5440}}.
 * BGP Flow Specification defined in {{!RFC8955}}

 ## Newly Defined Terminology
 The following terms are used in this document as defined below:

-* SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
+* Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
 * SRv6 Controller: controls SRv6 Forwarding Plane, consisting of a PCE and a Classification Rule Controller.
 * Classification Rule Controller: applies sets of SR Policy and flows to SR source nodes.
 * Service Function Manager: configures network function instances, enables SR-aware functions as service segments, and collects network metrics.